Agenda

 The Future of Fair Housing

 In 2025, the landscape of fair housing in the United States is undergoing significant transformation due to recent federal policy changes.
-This session will provide an overview of these developments and changes, such as the changes to the Department of Housing and Urban Development’s revisions to the Affirmatively Furthering Fair Housing rule and new requirements.
+This session will provide an overview of these developments and changes, such as the changes to the Department of Housing and Urban Development’s (HUD’s) revisions to the Affirmatively Furthering Fair Housing rule and new requirements.
 Experts will discuss how these policy shifts will affect enforcement and program implementation as well as strategies to navigate the rapidly evolving policy environment.

 Preventing Displacement and Protecting Affordability: How to Make Rental Preservation Deals Work